bezzlab/mzIdentMLVisualiser/README.md

 # with '/'.
 visualization_plugins_directory = config/plugins/visualizations
 ```
-Sample configuration file is given in *sampleConfig* folder.
+You can find a sample configuration file in *sampleConfig* folder.
 For more details: https://wiki.galaxyproject.org/VisualizationsRegistry

 #### Step 2 - Copy visualisation plugin into visualizations folder
-* Copy entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations``` folder
+* Copy entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder

 #### Step 3 - Copy Web Controller section
 * Go to ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.
 There, copy following files which are in the webcontroller folder: